srfi-explorations/r7rs-srfi/README.md

     - srfi/srfi-N.scm
         - Shim file to support Guile and Foment
         - Should have identical exports to N.sld but cond-expanded include for Foment and Guile only
+    - jenkins_scritps/test.sh
+        - Add to correct place in the library build part

 You should be able to deduct what the contents of these files are from other SRFI implementations